thesstefan/triviality/README.md

 # Quiz-Game
-A Quiz Game implentation using C++ and Qt
+A Quiz Game implementation using C++ and Qt